 OCR Performance Requirement Measurement 24.
-OCR Minimum of 14,400 images per hour Daily Process Processing Rate per lane.
-The minimum of 14,400 Monthly Summary Report images is intended to establish the The system shall provide a processing speed.
-Performance monthly report showing the requirements must be met. average image processing speed.
-25. OCR Rate Equal to or greater than 85% - Daily Process defined as correctly automatically Monthly Summary Report identifying all human readable The measurement shall be the characters on the license plate for number of successful OCR'd processing without human images divided by the number of intervention. successful OCR'd plus the number of successful manually reviewed images.
+OCR Processing Rate Minimum of 14,400 images per hour per lane.
+The minimum of 14,400 images is intended to establish the processing speed.
+Performance requirements must be met.
+Daily Process Monthly Summary Report The system shall provide a monthly report showing the average image processing speed.
+25. OCR Rate Equal to or greater than 85% - defined as correctly automatically identifying all human readable characters on the license plate for processing without human intervention.
+Daily Process Monthly Summary Report The measurement shall be the number of successful OCR'd images divided by the number of successful OCR'd plus the number of successful manually reviewed images.